Ambassador Yazgan on Turkish and Georgian Trade and Investment

 In 2020, Georgia imported packaged pharmaceuticals worth $51.05 million from Turkey.
 Georgia opened up its pharmaceutical market for Turkey this year.
 What was the origin of this deal, and what are the expectations of Turkey and Georgia?

 The Turkish pharmaceutical industry has developed and is well-developed.
-The health system, regulatory state, and size of the Turkish market are all very different.
+The system, regulatory state, and size of the Turkish market are all very different.

 We welcome the decision by the Georgian Government to provide fair competition for Turkish pharmaceutical companies in certain licensing requirements, as was done in other countries ten years ago.
 We believe, on the other hand that in order to improve public health and accessibility of people in Georgia to more affordable medications, there needs to be further discussion with multiple actors within Georgia.
 The Turkish government and Turkish pharmaceutical industry are ready to share with all interested parties the best practices in Turkey.

 After the 2020 Nagorno Karabakh War, Turkey and Armenia began a new process.
 Both countries appointed Special Reps to negotiate, and their first meetings took place on 14 January in Moscow.
 The press release issued by the Ministries of Foreign Affairs of Turkey & Armenia also states that the meeting was held in a constructive and positive atmosphere.
 The parties agreed to continue the negotiations without any preconditions in order to achieve full normalization.
-Normalization will have positive results in terms of enhancing the of the economy of the region, maintaining peace and stability.
+Normalization will have positive results in terms of enhancing the development of the economy of the region, maintaining peace and stability.

 In 2020, we saw a slight drop in the volume of bilateral trade due to the pandemic.
 In 2021, however, the trade volume reached an all-time high of $2.1 billion.
 This was due to a rise in both exports to and from Turkey, as well as exports to Georgia.